All the Tools I Use to Run My Business as a Copywriter & Website Designer for Health and Wellness Practitioners

 → Acuity Scheduling

 I use Acuity for scheduling calls with clients.
 Useful features?
-It’s now owned by Squarespace so pairs perfectly with the platform, no need for workarounds.
+It’s now owned by Squarespace so pairs easily with the platform, no need for workarounds like Zapier.
 It prevents time-wasting email back-and-forth and eliminates the need for complex time zone calculations by automatically converting available time slots into each person’s time zone.
-(Magic when you work with worldwide clients like I do! ✨) Plus, it sends automated reminders that include a Zoom meeting link—making getting clients onto calls simple.
+(Magic when you work with worldwide clients like I do! ✨) Plus, it sends automated reminders about meetings—making getting clients onto calls simple.

 NEXT UP?
 COPYWRITING, COPYEDITING, MESSAGING STRATEGY & WEBSITE DESIGN TOOLS.